 The focus of the Ministry’s services and support is increasing the capability of the adults around the child.

-Information about these services is available in the special education needs section.
+Information about these services is available in the learning support section.
 Parents can apply for the Ongoing Resourcing Scheme (ORS) on the same basis as a school for children with the highest needs.